We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently Asked Questions page.

 - Poems must be the entrant’s original work.

-- Entries must not have been published, self-published, published on a website, broadcast or featured among the winners in another competition before 31 March 2020.
+- Entries must not have been published, self-published, published on a website or made public on social media, broadcast or featured among the winners in another competition before 31 March 2022.

 Peggy Poole Award